 An ally of Essebsi, Chahed, 40, is the youngest prime minister in Tunisia’s history.

-Addressing parliament on Friday, he warned that an austerity program, with public-sector job cuts, would be inevitable if Tunisia does not overcome its economic difficulties.
+, would be inevitable if Tunisia does not overcome its economic difficulties.

 Chahed helped found Tunisia’s Tareeq al-Wasat, or Middle Way, party in the summer of 2011.
 The party was later merged with the centrist Nidaa Tounes party, which has led the government since 2014.